jlimadev/aws-certification-cloud-practitioner-notes/notes/iam/README.md

 - Software Development Kit, for coding, also protected by Access Key and Secrets.

-The access keys and secrets are genereated through the AWS Console and must be kept in secret.
+The access keys and secrets are generated through the AWS Console and must be kept in secret.
 The users manages their own keys.
-Access Keys is simmilar to the username.
+Access Keys is similar to the username.
-Secret Keys is simmilar to the password.
+Secret Keys is similar to the password.

 ### IAM Security Tools